District 1 Projects - Erie County

 Another contract included repaving 10 miles of I-90 in Harborcreek, Greenfield and North East townships from the I-86 interchange to the New York state line was done from 2021 to 2023.

-The designis underway for a project focused on the reconstruction of mile marker 10.5 to mile marker 18 is underway and construction tentatively planned to get underway in 2028.
+Work continues on design for a reconstruction project focused mile marker 10.5 to mile marker 18, including rebuilding the Beckman Road Bridge.
+Construction is tentatively planned to get underway in 2030.

 Contact Information